jareware/css-ns/README.md

 });
 ```

 The above contents could go to e.g. `utils/css-ns.js`, or wherever your other utilities live.
-Then, wherever you wish to create a local namespace:
+Then, to create a local namespace with the `exclude` option set:

 ```js
 import createCssNs from './utils/css-ns';